 The adoption package includes a number of perks, listed on the Cleveland APL website.
 We also received a bag of starter food, a dog ownership book, a collar, basic leash and dog tags.
 Overall we were very happy with the friendly and helpful staff at the Cleveland APL.

 They made the adoption process easy and non-intrusive.
 We could tell they truly care about the needs of each animal and making sure each adoption is a good fit.]Learn more about adopting from the Cleveland APL online, or on Twitter and Facebook.

-Despite Lulu being full-grown, we have had to go back to potty training 101 with her, which means keeping a constant watch.
-We are still trying to figure her out, as she is us!
 It’s been a fun, and trying week but all of the dog owners I know keep reassuring me it will be worth the patience and diligence in the end.

 The long-haired photos are from before she went to the groomer.
 She did really well there from what we were told!
 So she must have been used to a little bit of TLC in her previous home.